What is The Pituitary Gland in the Human Body

 The intermediate lobe is concerned with the synthesis and secretion of melanocyte-stimulating hormone.

 Turning to the posterior lobe, it is functionally connected with the hypothalamus.

 Fun Facts about Pituitary Gland

-- Measuring about the size of a pea, this hormone secreting organ is 5 grams in weight, pink in colour and located in the folds of brain.
+- Measuring about the size of a pea, this pink-colored hormone secreting organ measures 5 grams in weight, and is located in the folds of brain.

-- Growth hormone is secreted by the gland, the excessive secretion of which leads to increased height and decreased secretion results in dwarfism.
+- The height, shape and size of an individual is greatly influenced by the activity of pituitary gland.
+The excessive secretion of growth hormone leads to increased height and its decreased secretion results in dwarfism.

-- The secretions of the posterior lobe of the pituitary are responsible for child birth and sexual life of an individual.
+- It is pituitary that serves as the center of sexuality and reproduction in your body.
+In other words, the secretions of the posterior lobe of the pituitary are responsible for child birth and sexual life of an individual.